source-data/mecadoi/README.md

 ### `batch`

-The `deposit` subcommand finds all `.zip` files in the given input directory and tries to parse them as MECA archives.
+The `generate` subcommand finds all `.zip` files in the given input directory and tries to parse them as MECA archives.
 For every successfully parsed MECA archive that has reviews, a deposition file is generated in the given output directory.
-Then, if `--no-dry-run` is passed, all generated deposition files are sent to the Crossref API.
+Then, all input files are removed.
+Inside the output directory, the deposition files are placed within subfolders corresponding to the DOI of the preprint the article belongs to.
+No deposition file is generated for any invalid MECA archive, any archive without a preprint DOI, and any archive for whose preprint a deposition file is already present.

 ```bash
 python3 -m src.cli.main batch deposit -o output/ input-dir/
 ```

+## Workflow Pipeline

+The MECA processing workflow of fetching files from the input FTP directory, archiving them to S3, generating deposition files out of the MECA archives, sending these deposition files to the Crossref API, and finally exporting the created DOIs is currently defined as a series of cron jobs.
+These are set up through the Ansible playbook in [provisioning](provisioning).

 ## Development